Passover Seder & Dinner

 $120 per person

 A full Jewish seder, including prayer, active participation and reading, prayers in both hebrew and English.
 Please note this is a Jewish Religious Ceremony.
 There will be videos shown for some songs to keep it light and fun.
+WE love when folks that are both Jewish and non-Jewish attend.
+It is a fun interesting night.

 We will be using the The Family Haggadah by Ellen Schecter which we will have a copy for each table to use.